 Using the term ‘sustainable engagement” Towers Watson describes engagement as the willingness of an employee to “go the extra mile” (discretionary effort) and the intensity of their connection to their organization.
 Engagement, as traditionally defined, is not enough to give employers the “sustained” performance lift and efficiency they need in today’s high-pressured, technological and global workplace.

-While employee retention depends far more on the quality of an employees’ relationship with their managers – trust in senior leadership and their ability to manage stress on the job is at a low-point.
-Just under half of the respondents agree their organization’s senior leaders have a sincere interest in employee well-being.
-Fewer than half of the respondents believe their direct supervisors have enough time to handle the people aspects of their jobs.
+While employee retention depends more on the quality of an employees’ relationship with their managers – trust in senior leadership and their ability to manage stress on the job is at a low-point.
+Disengaged employees don’t believe their organization’s senior leaders have a sincere interest in employee well-being.
 Low trust + low touch + high pressure = unprecedented stress levels and growing alienation from position, manager and organization.

-As indicated in the Towers Watson study the root of the problem lies in two critical areas that have become essential to sustainable engagement: the first is effectively enabling workers by providing internal support, resources and tools and second; creating an environment that’s energizing to work in because it promotes physical, emotional and social wellbeing.
-When it comes to actions that can support both enablement and energy, few things can have as much immediate impact as an effective relationship with one’s direct manager.
+Most engagement surveys show the root of the problem lies in two critical areas that have become essential to sustainable engagement: the first is effectively enabling workers by providing internal support, resources and tools and second; creating an environment that’s energizing to work in because it promotes physical, emotional and social well-being.

 Drivers of Sustainable Engagement